FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-flutter.md

 ### Android Setup

 In your editor, you need to go to the `android/app/build.gradle` file for your Android app to specify the custom scheme.
-There should be a section in the file that looks similar to the below code block, but you'll need to add the FusionAuth URL: `com.fusionauth.flutterdemo`.
+There should be a part of the file that looks similar to the code block below, but you'll need to add the FusionAuth URL `com.fusionauth.flutterdemo` to the `appAuthRedirectScheme` section.

-At the end of your editing, make sure the `appAuthRedirectScheme` section looks similar to the one shown below.

 ```gradle
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-flutter-dart/main/android/app/build.gradle %}